top of page

 Quincy's Sensory Space

-Quincy’s Sensory Space is an inclusive, immersive arts experience designed to accommodate individuals with sensory sensitivities.
+Quincy’s Sensory Space presented by DLR Group, is an inclusive, immersive arts experience designed to accommodate individuals with sensory sensitivities.
 Inspired by Quincy Hostager, a young man with Dravet Syndrome, the space offers a thoughtfully curated environment featuring calming visuals, soothing sounds, interactive textures, and designated recovery areas.
 Visitors can explore a sensory-friendly path with kinetic sculptures, ambient music, and tactile art, ensuring engagement on their own terms.
 With a focus on accessibility, comfort, and community collaboration.

 Presented by